-We anticipate this uncertainty will continue to drive periods of sentiment-driven volatility in equity markets well into next year.
-While we view this outlook with suitable caution, we also expect heightened volatility to drive attractive long-term investment opportunities and we remain vigilant for evidence of mispricing.
+We anticipate that these forces will drive periods of sentiment driven volatility in equity markets well into next year.
+While we view this outlook with suitable caution, we also expect heightened volatility to create attractive long-term investment opportunities and we remain vigilant for evidence of mispricing which can be used to the Company's advantage.
+We recognise, and are encouraged by, the additional investment and operational resources which Gresham House is deploying in the management of your Company and expect these efforts to provide attractive longer-term returns.

-Despite the continuing potential economic headwinds, the Board continues to believe it is a good time to be investing in earlier stage, innovative and high-growth potential businesses looking to take advantage of changes in consumer behaviour and the disruption of traditional supply chains being catalysed by technology.
-The level of interesting investment opportunities being reviewed by the Investment Manager continues to be strong and the Board remains confident that the Investment Manager is suitably positioned to provide the necessary levels of support to the unquoted company portfolio through these difficult times.
-Despite the current economic outlook, where some portfolio companies are likely to face more difficulties than others, there continues to be an increase in existing high potential portfolio companies looking for follow on capital to support future growth.
+Despite these economic headwinds, the portfolio remains highly diversified and the Board continues to believe it is a good time to be investing in earlier stage, innovative and high growth potential businesses.
+The Manager will be looking to take advantage of changes in consumer behaviour and the disruption of traditional supply chains being driven by technology.
+We remain confident that the Manager is suitably positioned to provide the necessary levels of support to the portfolio companies and remains focussed on retaining, recovering and helping to grow value in existing and future investee companies.